bseltz-cohesity/scripts/powershell/replicateOldSnapshots/README.md

 * -replicateTo: name of remote cluster to replicate to
 * -keepFor: days to keep replica (default is same as local) existing age is subtracted
 * -olderThan: (optional) only replicate if older than X days
+* -newerThan: (optional) only replicate if newer than X days
 * -IfExpiringAfter: (optional) only replicate if there are X or more days left before expiration
 * -replicate: actually replicate (otherwise only a test run)